A Simple Tensorial Theory of Smectic C Liquid Crystals

 Researchers studied various smA and smC systems in experiments and exploited their special properties to develop potential applications.
 For smA and smC in shells and droplets, complex three-dimensional (3D) chevron structures and numerous macroscopic defects called focal conic domains (FCDs) are observed with distinct optical textures \cite{urbanski2017liquid}.
 The formation of depression during the local smA-smC transition allows researchers to use smectics as an active substrate to manipulate nano-particles \cite{gharbi2021liquid}.
 Ferroelectric displays, which require a smC host utilising faster switching modes, may bring about innovation in the display industry \cite{mandle2015control}.
 Furthermore, the smectic-based sensors have an outstanding sensitivity compared to nematic-based sensors in response to a subtle change in the chain rigidity of amphiphiles \cite{chen2022dissipative}.

-In order to deeply understand the macroscopic phenomena of smA and smC LCs, a continuous mathematical model that can describe smA and smC phases under the same framework is in demand.
-Although there have been some successful continuous models for smA in recent years \cite{ball2023free, paget-2023-article}, these models are difficult to extend to smC phases.
-So far, there are a few continuous models for smC LCs.
-The Orsay Group were the first to present a continuous model for the smC phase in the 1970s, assuming small perturbations of planar-aligned samples of smC \cite{orsay1971simplified}.
+In order to deeply understand the macroscopic phenomena of smA and smC LCs, a continuum mathematical model that can describe smA and smC phases under the same framework is in demand.
+Although there have been some successful continuum models for smA in recent years \cite{ball2023free, paget-2023-article}, these models are difficult to extend to smC phases.
+So far, there are a few continuum models for smC LCs.
+The Orsay Group were the first to present a continuum model for the smC phase in the 1970s, assuming small perturbations of planar-aligned samples of smC \cite{orsay1971simplified}.
 With the phenomenological approach, the system of smC with fixed layer normal was studied by analogy to the behaviour of superconductors with a complex scalar field in \cite{gennes-1973-article}.
 With mean-field theory, a Landau--Ginzburg free energy was developed in \cite{chen-1976-article}.
 Leslie and Stewart et al.'s work \cite{leslie-1991-article} introduced the tilt vector, the unit orthogonal projection of the director onto the local smectic planes, and the information of tilt angle between the layer normal and the director was hidden in the elastic constants.
 The elastic energies for smC were further extended to describe layer dilation and moderate variations of tilt angle by \cite{blake1996original}.
 Later, \cite{biscari-2007-article} introduced the $\Qvec$-tensor from Landau--de Gennes theory \cite{gennes-book} for describing directors into the smC model and the corresponding free energy included two competing coupling terms, which prefer the layer normal to be parallel or orthogonal to the director.
 However, due to the limitations of the above smC models, research on modelling smC LCs mostly stays at the analytical level, and numerical simulations for complex structures are rarely possible, let alone research on frustrated smC systems in confinement.
 Another problem is that the tilt angle between the director and the layer normal is not directly quantified within the models.
-The precision control over the orientation of LC molecules through mathematical models is essential which empowers us to closely engineer materials with exotic optical and electromagnetic properties.
+The explicit description of the tilt angle in smC can provide more precise guidance for the application of smA and smC liquid crystals.